khaors/geocompr/main.md

 The example of London was easy to answer because a) the CRS 'BNG' (with its associated EPSG code 27700) is well-known and b) the original dataset (`london`) already had that CRS.

 What about when a projected CRS is needed but the study region lacks a well-known CRS?
+Again, although there is no universal answer there is a sensible default CRS: Universal Transverse Mercator ([UTM]https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system).
+UTM is not actually a single CRS but a system of CRSs that covers the entire world.

 ### Reprojecting vector geometries